 Marketing automation not only makes the life of a marketer easier, but it offers powerful tools for sales teams as well.
 Pardot will help you find better qualified leads, gain more insight and have a more targeted sales approach, prioritize time to follow up with engaged prospects first, and close faster.
 This article will walk you through how to set-up and utilize all Pardot has to offer a sales user.

-- Anonymous Visitor – When an Internet Browser first interacts with an organization’s online content (website, whitepapers, e-mails, landing pages, etc…) an anonymous cookie will be placed on their machine.
+- Anonymous Visitor: When an web browser first interacts with an organization’s online content (website, whitepapers, e-mails, landing pages, etc…) an anonymous cookie will be placed on their machine.
 To view all visitors hitting your site go to Prospects > Visitors.
 Pardot looks up the IP address of the machine, if it’s an IP associated with a corporation, Pardot associates the anonymous visitor with that company.
 We also pull in the location of the company, number of visits, number of page views, and the times of the first and last page views.
 This is a good way to see which companies are interested in your site.
-Using a third-party application such as Jigsaw, a sales user could reach out the same day.
+Using an application such as Data.com, a sales user could reach out the same day.
 No need to wait til the visitor fills out a form.

 What this means for sales: Identifying leads is completely automated, no more waiting for marketing to put leads in your CRM or waiting for someone to fill out a form.
 Sales users can reach out the same day an interested buyer visits your site.